Kanhaiya772/AIFT-FinalProject/README.md

 - An API for data processing and model inference.
 - A frontend interface for user interaction.
-- A database to store and manage data.
+- A DB file to store and manage data.

 ## Features